 We justify these measures with an analogy.
-When the fire department investigates the evacuation of building after an alarm, they compare: i) when the alarm occurred (first community spread); ii) when people began to evacuate (cliff point) and; iii) when the building was vacated (floor point).
+When the fire department investigates the evacuation of a building after an alarm, it compares: i) when the alarm occurred (first community spread); ii) when people began to evacuate (cliff point) and; iii) when the building was vacated (floor point).
 In our case, it is also possible for people to vacate before the alarm: people may hear alarms from other buildings (media reports about spread in other communities) and prophylactically vacate their building.
 These response intervals have implications for possible exposure to the virus on public transit in a community, and the ability for social distance with less crowding on the vehicles.